aih/RulesEditing/Rules2012-prev.md

         treasurer shall be members or officers of the Republican National Committee when elected.
-A secretary, treasurer and other such officers elected by the Republican National Committee shall be removed from office only by a two-thirds (2/3) vote of the entire Republican National Committee.
+A secretary, treasurer and other such officers elected by the Republican National Committee may be removed from office only by a two-thirds (2/3) vote of the entire Republican National Committee.
 The secretary shall keep an accurate record of the proceedings of the meetings of the Republican National Committee, the Executive Committee, and all other committees of the Republican National Committee.
-The secretary shall appoint assistant secretaries, who shall be members of the Republican National Committee, to assist the secretary in keeping the minutes of meetings and committees other than the Republican National Committee and the
+The secretary may appoint assistant secretaries, who shall be members of the Republican National Committee, to assist the secretary in keeping the minutes of meetings and committees other than the Republican National Committee and the